 The original federal special education law and its subsequent amendments include a provision that authorizes the federal government to fund 40 percent of the average per pupil expenditures (APPE) in K-12 nationwide, an estimate at the time of the excess cost for educating a special education student that the federal government would bear.
 Since its enactment, the federal government has appropriated funds at levels between 8 and 17 percent of APPE.
 Congress attempted to address this issue in the reauthorization of the Individuals with Disabilities Education Act in 2004 by setting voluntary spending targets in a “glide path” to full funding by 2011.
 However, Congress failed to appropriate the authorized level of funds, and states received $57.1 billion less than they would have had if Congress had kept its commitment.

 Federal support for special education is critical.
-State and federal laws and regulation, combine with the extensive and increasingly complex case law that has developed around special education, have made the practice of delivering services to students with disabilities complex and costly for states and communities.
+State and federal laws and regulation, combined with the extensive and increasingly complex case law that has developed around special education, have made the practice of delivering services to students with disabilities complex and costly for states and communities.
 In fact, recent reports indicate that actual spending for special education services is 95 percent above APPE – not 40 percent.

-The nation’s legislators remind our federal partners of the increasingly complex and important role postsecondary education plays in maintaining and fostering a dynamic and productive economy.
+Reauthorization of the Higher Education Act (HEA) offers another opportunity to renew this country’s commitment to accessible and affordable postsecondary education and remove barriers encountered by a changing student population.
 A strong higher education system supports individual financial success, provides a foundation for healthy state economies and ensures our nation’s position in a global economy.
 When students fall through the cracks, they do not achieve their full potential and neither does our country.
 The federal government has an important role to play in supporting low-income students, conducting research on innovation and productivity, monitoring national and regional programming efforts, and providing data and technical assistance to help states examine and analyze our institutions.